Coronavirus Situation Report

 We offer our students the option to change their destination or postpone the semester free of charge, if necessary.

-Furthermore, we fully refund application fees and tuition fees of our students, if they cancel their semester abroad up to one month before the semester starts.
+Furthermore, we fully refund application fees and tuition fees of our students, if they cancel their semester abroad up to one month before the autumn semester 2020 starts.
 This means that it is safe for students to apply, even in situations where they cannot be certain about the future.

 Currently we are looking at a situation where some destinations already reopened and are welcoming our students, such as South Korea.
 On the other hand, we have destinations such as Bali, where the situation regarding the upcoming autumn semesters is still unsure.
 Thus, we would like to invite anyone looking for information regarding a specific destination, to check out the information at the bottom of this page.

 Most Asia Exchange study programs scheduled for autumn 2020 are continuing to run as normal and are open for applications, such as our partner Universities in South Korea and Taiwan.
 We monitor travel alerts and encourage you to do that as well when making your travel plans.
 When you do your own research please remember to consult with official, trusted sources.

 To our current knowledge, we believe that traveling to some of our destinations will be possible in Autumn 2020 and that most of the semesters can take place.
 If there will still be travel restrictions or other barriers out of control of Asia Exchange or our students, the semesters may be started online until traveling to our destinations is safe and possible.

 Studying abroad is also available with our European Partner Universities